lessfish/leetcode/Algorithms/Best Time to Buy and Sell Stock II/README.md

 };
 ```

-It's very straightforward, but we can make it shorter.
+It's very straightforward to understand, but we can make it shorter.
 See below.

 ```javascript
 buy[index] = Math.max(buy[index - 1], sell[index - 1] - item);